aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-images/image-information/_index.md

 ---
-title: Image Information
+title: Image Information In PDF File
-linktitle: Image Information
+linktitle: Image Information In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Extract image information in a PDF file using Aspose.PDF for .NET.
+description: Extract image information in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 160
 url: /net/programming-with-images/image-information/
 ---

-This guide will take you step by step how to extract information about images in a PDF file using Aspose.PDF for .NET.
+This guide will take you step by step how to extract information about images in PDF file using Aspose.PDF for .NET.
 Make sure you have already set up your environment and follow the steps below:

 ## Step 1: Define the document directory